 After the Pitts started trying to collect on their judgment, the Ranch appealed.

 Held: The default judgment could not be attacked, but the damage award had to be set aside.
 There was no evidence of the market value of the plaintiffs’ property after trespass on which to base a finding of malice or wanton destruction of property.

 The Court observed that the measure of damages for trespass on real property and destruction of the property is generally the difference between the value of the property before and after the trespass.
 Where there was no evidence of the market value of plaintiffs’ property after the trespass except a statement that the property was “totally ruined,” nor where any evidence had been provided upon which to base a finding of malice or wanton destruction of property, the defendants were entitled to a new hearing on the damages issue.

 The Supreme Court said that Mr. Pitts’ bare statement that the destroyed trees constituted $5,000 of the value of the property was the only evidence to support the treble damage award.
 Under these circumstances, the Court said, it did not find sufficient credible evidence to support the judgment of $36,000.

-The record showed that the trial court thought the $36,000 to be too much, but said, “Well, if they respond to a judgment of this size, if they are faced with a collection problem maybe they will respond.”
+The record showed that the trial court thought the $36,000 to be too much, but suspected they might respond “to a judgment of this size.”
 The Supreme Court found that the trial court entered judgment in that amount because the defendants had been dilatory, and he thought a large judgment would bring them into court.
 When the defendants did respond to the big judgment, the trial court refused to overturn it because at that time to do so would be an injustice to the plaintiff.

 Damages have to be based on stronger evidence than that.